 4. Reputation Marketing

-Reputation marketing is the art of turning a positive online reputation into a valuable marketing asset.
-And it’s something that every reputation management consultant should be well-versed in.
+Reputation marketing is the art of turning a positive online reputation into a valuable marketing asset, and integrating it with the best recruiting software to attract top talent.
+It’s something that every reputation management consultant should be well-versed in.

 Some of the most common reputation marketing strategies include: